KarinaJadia/Other-Projects/README.md

 decimal-numbers.py - Takes user input and either converts to or from binary or hexadecimal depending on which they select, using my little algorithm.
 Uses lists and a little math.

 IEEE-32-bit-maker.py - Takes user input and converts it to IEEE 754 32-bit recision floating point format.
-Can only handle decimals.
+Can only handle decimals and catches if user enters an int or "cheats" by entering an int disguised as a decimal (for example, 12.0).
 A lot of converting to string and float and int and back to make it work and look pretty.